 Buy the Right Products

-Tip: If you’re buying regular (brush-on) primer and paint in the can, have them shaken in the store, even if you’re not adding color.
+TIP: If you’re buying regular (brush-on) primer and paint in the can, have them shaken in the store, even if you’re not adding color.
 A thorough mix is essential to proper performance, and, as James Bond will remind you, shaking is better than stirring.
-DIY Resource: http://www.networx.com/article/guidelines-for-painting-outdoor-metalwor

 Prep It Like You Know How

-Primers and paints for outdoor metalwork come in standard formulas for brushing, rolling or power-spraying and in aerosol spray cans.
+Primers and paints for outdoor metalwork come in standard formulas for brushing, rolling or power-spraying, as well as in aerosol spray cans.
 For anything large, such as gutters, siding or kit sheds, standard paint is best.
-For detailed items, like furniture, lanterns and railings, spray paints and primers make is easy to achieve a smooth finish without muddling the fine detail.
+For detailed items, like furniture, lanterns and railings, spray paints and primers make it easy to achieve a smooth finish without muddling the fine detail.
 With any paint or surface, it’s recommended to use a brush for rough spots and welds, to make sure the paint gets into all the tiny nooks and crannies—because if you don’t get in there, water surely will.

 Philip Schmidt writes for networx.com.